batmany13/about-me/README.md

 ### I am an eternal optimist and like creating a fun environment

 I like to create a fun environment because what we do can be pretty stressful.
-I enjoy building a jovial rapport with the team, and many times I end up being friends with people I work with.
+I enjoy building a jovial rapport with my team, and spark joy in their work.
 I am also an eternal optimist so difficult situations at work doesn't get me down and I always look for a positive light.
-While everything thinks I am an outgoing fun-loving extrovert I am secretly an introvert and enjoy being alone every so often to re-charge.
+While many people think I am an outgoing fun-loving extrovert, I am really an introvert (or maybe ambivert) and enjoy being alone every so often to re-charge.

+### I like to ask why

+I need to reconcile what I (or the team) is doing with the company or team's mission.
+Values means something to me, and I like to know why I am doing anything.
+If there's dissonance between values/goals/mission and actual actions, I will push back.
+I also like to understand underlying assumptions of any project and determine if we're achieving the benefits we set out to gain.

 ### What past bosses have said about me

 My current boss @ Netflix did a reference check on me, but only after he offered me the job and for the express purpose to see how he can enable me to succeed.
-His checks and the response he sent me was so telling and accurate, I thought I'd put it here.
+He sent me a summary of responses from my former bosses and they were so telling and accurate, I thought I'd put it here.

 From PK
 * Encourage the entrepreneurial spirit, balance with prioritization and honing what to focus on now vs later